-- accept primary petitions and consent forms from major party candidates for state representative.
-(Independent and minor party candidates must file petitions and consent forms with the SOS in Montpelier-DO NOT accept these forms.); - for all major party candidates who properly file petitions with the required 50 signatures along with a consent form, enter the candidate's information into the Vermont Elections Management System (VEMS)-DO NOT accept a petition without a consent form!!; - chair a canvassing committee following the Primary and General Elections to tabulate election results for the representative district (an election bulletin will be emailed to each representative district clerk prior to the canvass with procedural details); - send completed Certificates of Election to the winning candidate(s); - upload the signed canvass report (election results) for the representative district into VEMS;
+- accept primary petitions and consent forms from major party candidates for State Representative (Independent and minor party candidates must file petitions and consent forms with the SOS in Montpelier-DO NOT accept these forms.) - for all major party candidates who properly file petitions with the required 50 signatures along with a consent form, enter the candidate's information into the Vermont Elections Management System (VEMS)-DO NOT accept a petition without a consent form!! - chair a canvassing committee following the primary and general elections to tabulate election results for the representative district (an election bulletin will be emailed to each representative district clerk prior to the canvass with procedural details) - send completed Certificates of Election to the winning candidate(s) - upload the signed canvass report (election results) for the representative district into VEMS

-Senatorial District Clerks are 12 of the county clerks who are designated by state statute to perform additional duties related to the election of 30 State Senators (Essex and Orleans Counties are combined in one senatorial district with the Orleans County Clerk serving as senatorial district clerk and the Chittenden County Clerk serves as clerk for both the Chittenden and Grand Isle Senate Districts).
+Senatorial District Clerks are 13 of the county clerks who are designated by state statute to perform additional duties related to the election of 30 State Senators.